 The markets in which we operate are generally highly competitive.
 The principal competitive factors in our market are technology, service quality, safety track record and price.
 We compete with large national and multi-national companies that have substantially longer operating histories, greater financial, technical and other resources than we do.
 For instance, our larger competitors may offer services at below-market prices or bundle ancillary services at no additional cost to customers.
 Several of our competitors provide a broader array of services and have a stronger presence in more geographic markets.
 In addition, we compete with several smaller companies capable of competing effectively on a regional or local basis.
 These companies may be able to charge lower prices for competing products and services, particularly if a company maintains a lower cost structure by investing less in research and development activities.
-These products and services offered by lower-priced competitors may be more attractive to our customers in lower commodity price environments, even if the products or services and changes in customer requirements.
+These products and services offered by lower-priced competitors may be more attractive to our customers in lower commodity price environments, even if the products or services offered are inferior.
+Also, our competitors may be able to respond more quickly to new or emerging technologies, products and services and changes in customer requirements.
 These responses may come from direct competitors who offer similar products or services or competitors who offer substitutes.
 In certain circumstances, work is awarded on a bid basis, which further increases competition based on price.
 Pricing is often the primary factor in determining which qualified contractor is awarded the work.
 Also, this competitive environment may make it difficult to commercialize new products and gain customer adoption.